-Could the action(s) result in a take (intentionally or unintentionally) to any migratory bird, occupied r ıest or egg?
-The term "take" means to pursue, hunt, shoot, wound, kill, trap, capture, or collect, or attemp ot to pursue, hunt, shoot, wound, kill, trap, capture, or collect (50 CFR Section 10.12).
+Could the action(s) result in a take (intentionally or unintentionally) to any migratory bird, occupied nest or egg?
+The term "take" means to pursue, hunt, shoot, wound, kill, trap, capture, or collect, or attempt to pursue, hunt, shoot, wound, kill, trap, capture, or collect (50 CFR Section 10.12).

-pursue, fruit, shoot, would, kill, trap, capture, or collect (50 Cl 17 Section 10.12). □ No If "No," document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning.
-Go to Section II. ☐ Yes If "Yes," go to Step 2.
-STEP 2.
-Have adverse practicable ex e effects on migratory birds been mitigated (avoided, reduced, or minimized) to the maximum xtent? □ No If "No," modify the action and repeat Step 1. ☐ Yes If "Yes," document mitigation measures on the NRCS-CPA-52, or notes section below, and in the plan.
+□ No If "No," document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning.
+Go to Section II.

+Have adverse effects on migratory birds been mitigated (avoided, reduced, or minimized) to the maximum practicable extent?

+- □ No If "No," modify the action and repeat Step 1. - Yes If "Yes," document mitigation measures on the NRCS-CPA-52, or notes section below, and in the plan.
 Go to Step 3.